Data Management Platform (DMP)

-If you think about it: most marketeers have custom-built audiences in their Facebook Advertising account, their Google Ads (previously called Google Adwords), their Marketing Automation platform & their Media buying tool.
+If you think about it: most marketeers have custom-built audiences in their Facebook Advertising account, their Google Ads (previously called Google Adwords), their Marketing Automation platform and their Media buying tool.
 However, typically, it's the same customer receiving those messages across various channels.
-There is no solution which orchestrates the target audiences & guarantees that the same target audiences are used by all execution channels.
+There is no solution which orchestrates the target audiences and guarantees that the same target audiences are used by all execution channels.
 That is a first role of a DMP.

 (2) Smart retargeting

 We all know retargeting pixels: one click makes a visitor enter a target audience, now used for reminding that user of a given product.
 Retargeting pixels, however, don't offer any finetuning or advanced selection.
 Maybe you want to only retarget visitors if they aren't a frequent visitor of your site or you only want to remind your male customers when they abandon their basket.